Fanny Dillon: Marriage

 When introduced to the imperial court in 1805, general Henri Gatien Bertrand, the Emperor's aide-de-camp, soon became Fanny's chief suitor.
 Napoleon personally made known to her his aide's proposal of marriage, which Fanny nonetheless rebuffed, telling the emperor that it was her intention to marry Prince Alfonso Pignatelli d'Aragona.
 Pignatelli, however, fell ill with tuberculosis, and though he proposed marriage to Fanny on his deathbed, so that he might leave her his wealth, she declined, thinking that to accept would have been unjust to his family.
 Hearing of this, Napoleon resumed pressing her to marry Bertrand.

 In August 1808 the emperor summoned Fanny to Fontainebleau and would no longer take no as an answer to the proposed match with Bertrand.
 Protesting, Fanny burst out: "What, sire, Bertrand!
 Bertrand!
 Why not the Pope's Monkey!"
 To which Napoleon said, "That will do, Fanny".
 When she requested a delay because her mother had just suffered the death of her daughter, the Duchess of FitzJames, and was in no fit state to organise a wedding, the emperor responded, "Have your sister come.
 She will arrange everything.
 I am leaving for Erfurt in a week.
 The marriage must take place before then."
 A letter from Maret was then indeed dispatched to Fanny's half-sister, the Marquise de la Tour du Pin, duly informing her of her task.

 On 16 September 1808, the civil contract was signed in front of the emperor in St. Cloud, before a religious ceremony, conducted by the Bishop of Nancy, was celebrated in the chapel of Hortense de Beauharnais' château de St-Leu the next day; Talleyrand, Duroc, Berthier and Maret acting as witnesses to both.
 Despite Fanny's initial opposition, the marriage to Bertrand proved a happy one.

 Exile with Napoleon

+Detail of Charles de Steuben's portrait of Napoleon's death, showing Fanny with her children Hortense and Henri.

 As Grand Marshal of the Palace since 1813, Bertrand chose to accompany his emperor into exile on Elba in 1814, where Fanny soon joined him.
 She later told Gourgaud that at this time she had been the one to inform Napoleon of Josephine's death.
 Following Waterloo, Fanny and her husband followed Napoleon aboard Bellerophon and to St Helena.
 She was present in the room at Longwood at Napoleon's death on 5 May 1821, after which she and her family returned to England.